 I wore a brace for 7 months.
 I could not hold my baby for 7 months.
 I could not do much of anything during this time, even though I tried.
 I took lots of drugs.
 Brad had to help me shower.
 It changed me.
 Forever.
 It has also had a last effect on my entire family.
 Most nights I am in bed before 8 because my back hurts so bad I can’t deal with the reality of life.
 I tried to stop taking medication but realized I am a nicer and better person/mother/wife when I take them.
 I suffer from chronic pain daily.

 All of this being said I want to tell you the good that has come from all of this:

-3. I have met some of the most wonderful people/friends here in Atlanta/Marietta.
+I have met some of the most wonderful people/friends in this process.
 They are supportive, smart, creative, loving, helpful and just all around great for all of us.

-5. We are putting down roots.
+We are putting down roots.
 Our own roots.
-Outside of what anyone else wants or experts from us.
+Outside of what anyone else wants or expects from us.
 I am finally feeling at home here.